-The article, Taking a strategic view: Energy in the global metals and mining sector, highlights the energy imperative and how strategic management of energy is already beginning to happen in these industries.
-Like any asset, energy should be strategically managed to create business value and yet for many global metals and mining companies, energy may represent the area of greatest potential impact.
+This article highlights the energy imperative and how strategic management of energy is already beginning to happen in these industries.
+Like any asset, energy should be strategically managed to create business value.
+For many global metals and mining companies, energy may also represent the area of greatest potential impact.

 Adopting an energy strategy focuses on the ways organisations acquire and consume energy, and on how they assess and influence the financial impact of their energy use.
 At the heart of the right decisions is getting commodity volume and pricing right and the ability to evaluate options through scenario analysis.
 Armed with analytics, companies can pinpoint areas of opportunity both inside their own operations and along the supply chain.